Chelsea's 10 worst transfers of all time

 Then, once their dominance was beyond doubt, Chelsea pivoted towards a more sustainable method of buying and selling young players.

-As such, a number of expensive players have come and gone at the London club and on some occasions they haven’t been happy spells at all.
+As such, a number of expensive players came and went at the London club and on some occasions they weren't happy spells at all.

-Here at FootballTransfers, we’re going to take a look at the 10 worst Chelsea signings of the Abramovich era.
+Here at FootballTransfers, we take a look at the 10 worst Chelsea signings of the new millennium.

 Romelu Lukaku - £99.5m from Inter Milan